I don’t really believe in the Law of Attraction.

 Yes, you heard that correctly.

 Here’s the reason I’m saying there is no Law of Attraction: If it were really true that positive thoughts attract positive things and negative thoughts attract negative things, a whole lot of people would have absolutely horrendous lives… but they don’t.

 So, what then?

-Honestly, after nearly 30 years’ experience with manifestation and lots of thinking about the subject, I truly believe that we all have a divine spark in us… the God-given power to create.
+After nearly 30 years’ experience with manifestation and lots of thinking about the subject, I finally had a recent breakthrough.